 3. Stage 3A & 3B CKD : If you are diagnosed with stage 3 CKD, you will be asked by your doctor to visit a dietitian.
 And I am asking you to take the advice and make changes in your diet because by now your body has started building and storing serum creatinine and urea.

 4. stage 4 CKD : When you have been diagnosed with stage 4 CKD, it is then you will be advised by your nephrologist to undergo dialysis.
 If your kidney disease was not diagnosed at an earlier stage and you were not able to change your diet as prescribed by your dietitian, you will start experiencing swollen arms and legs and other complications.

-5. Stage 5 CKD : At this stage your kidney has almost stopped functioning.
-If you are not undergoing dialysis thrice a week, you will have to suffer severe complications like anaemia, stroke and paralysis.
+5. Stage 5 CKD : At this stage, your kidney has almost stopped functioning.
+If you are not undergoing dialysis thrice a week, you will have to suffer severe complications like anemia, stroke, and paralysis.
 This stage of CKD is called End Stage Renal Disease (ESRD).
-If your serum creatinine, potassium and urea is not lowered by dialysis then you may have a heart attack and these are only a few of the complications ESRD brings with it.
+If your serum creatinine, potassium, and urea are not lowered by dialysis then you may have a heart attack and these are only a few of the complications ESRD brings with it.

 Different treatment options